Looking out for diverticulitis

 Can diverticulitis be prevented?

-Eating a high-fiber diet and managing stress may lower the risk of developing pouches in the colon known as diverticula.
+Eating a high-fiber diet and staying well hydrated helps lower the formation pouches in the colon known as diverticula.
 So it makes sense that these lifestyle interventions might help make diverticulitis less likely to occur.
 However, once you have diverticulosis, there is no proven way to prevent one of the diverticula from becoming infected or inflamed.

 About the Author